 What's next?

-And, we are only getting started, here's a prompt with Midjourney v5 by Nick St. Pierre.
+We are only getting started, here's a prompt with Midjourney v5 by Nick St. Pierre.
 These two people never existed, the room does not exist.
 This 'photograph' never happened.

-Stunning image below by @OrctonAI "An emotional scene from a drama that won the Oscar for Best Actress.
+Image below by @OrctonAI "An emotional scene from a drama that won the Oscar for Best Actress.
 The scene captures a poignant moment where the lead character, a young woman, is standing on a cliff overlooking the sea at sunset, letting go of a bird from her hands.
 The sun's warm glow illuminates her face, highlighting her mixed feelings of sadness and hope.
 The image should capture the young woman's emotional expression, the beautiful sunset, and the sense of freedom as the bird takes flight. --ar 3:2 --v 5.1 --s 1000 --q 2 --ar 3:2 --v 5.1 --s 1000 --q 2"